testingisdocumenting/znai/znai-docs/znai/snippets/external-code-snippets.md

 # Callout Comments

-If you already have comments inside your code it would be non effecient to repeat them inside documentation.
+If you already have comments inside your code it would be non efficient to repeat them inside documentation.
-Instead comments can be automatically extracted and presented as part of the text
+Instead, comments can be automatically extracted and presented as part of the text

 Given file with inlined comments

-:include-file: file-name-with-comments.js
+:include-file: callouts/file-name-with-comments.js

 By specifying `commentsType`